traversys/TPL_Repo/README.md

-NOTE: This Repo is now maintained at https://github.com/traversys/TPL_Repo

 # TPL Repository of Custom TPL for BMC Discovery

 **Caution:** These patterns are not gauranteed to work and contain bugs.